 Nutrition plays an important role in how we manage health issues like obesity, fight disease such as diabetes, and maintain overall wellness.
 Those interested in public health, medical careers, and international health care will benefit from understanding the science of nutrition and the relationships between food, nutrients and human health.

 Students who major in nutritional sciences are interested in health, science and physiology.
 The Nutritional Sciences program gives students a valuable understanding of the biological and physical science and research as a basis for understanding human nutrition.
-This perspective prepares graduates well for continued study in graduate programs and professional medical schools.
+This perspective prepares graduates well for employment in public health or for continued study in graduate programs and professional medical schools.
 Course requirements for nutritional sciences include the study of energy metabolism, proteins, vitamins, minerals, community nutrition and diet in the prevention and treatment of disease.

 Core areas of study

 - Sustainable agricultural and food systems

 - Nutrition in prevention and treatment of disease

 - Biochemistry, cell and molecular biology

 All students in the nutritional sciences major will complete a minimum of three credits in experiential learning approved by the program advisor and consistent with meeting the student’s individual educational goals.
 Examples of experiential learning activities include approved study abroad programs, service projects, research experiences, internships or approved independent studies.

 - Volunteer opportunities